tremorlabs/tinybird-utils/README.md

 ### API

-The plugin exports a `useFetchPipe` function that enables easily querying Tinybird pipes using [SWR](https://swr.vercel.app/).
+The plugin exports a `useFetchPipe` function that provides a single interface to easily query Tinybird pipes using [SWR](https://swr.vercel.app/).

 _Note_: Only JSON respones are supported for now.

 **Arguments:**

-- `name`: The name of the Tinybird pipe
+- `name`: The name of the Tinybird pipe.
-- `queryParams` (optional): The query parameters of the pipe as a JSON-object
+- `queryParams` (optional): The query parameters of the pipe as a JSON-object.
 - `config` (optional): The Tinybird configuration as a JSON-object.

 **Example:**